Walking and Assembling Sound

 My immune system killed her late-stage ovarian cancer.

-That narrative ends with my sister, having successfully integrating my immune system, arising as “The Creature Ell-Steve” (my sister Dorothy’s appellation).
+That narrative ends with my sister, having successfully integrating my immune system, arising as “The Creature Ell-Steve” (my sister Dorothy’s moniker from a letter later that year).
 After I got home I titled a song “The Creature Ell-Steve.”

-I always call up Willie Murphy when I don’t know how to make things work in the studio.
-We usually end up talking for an hour or so, typically about the music business or Dave Ray, and when I hang up I realize I forgot what I called him for.
+I used to call up Willie Murphy when I had technical programs with the software we both used.
+We usually end up talking for an hour or so, typically about the music business or Dave Ray, and when I hung up I realize I forgot what I called him for.

 Guitar: Martin D-12-20